 After you click Done, the captions are available to both host and participant.

-The participant can position the caption anywhere.
-The captions stay in the same place even after the meeting layout is changed.
+Attendees can position and resize the caption window anywhere within the meeting interface.
+The captions stay in the same place even during layout changes.

 As a Host, you can email or download the captions.

 On the main menu, click CC > Export > Download or Email.

 Save the transcripts in your computer or email the transcripts.